ICF vs Superior Walls: Making the Best Choice

 Increasing the Superior Wall’s R-value, up to R-26, is done by adding insulation to the 7-1/2-inch-deep wall cavity between the studs.
 A triple bead of Bostik Chem-Caulk provides a watertight sealant at the panel seams.
 A 4-inch perforated drain pipe is set 12-inches from the precast wall to channel water away from the foundation.
 Panels are typically 16 feet long with standard heights of 4-foot, 4-foot 8 inches, 8-foot 2-inches, 9-foot, and 10-foot.

-It is vital that builders are aware of several problems associated with insulated precast concrete panels, like Superior Walls.
-Insulated precast concrete panels lack moisture and fire-resistance and may require regular maintenance.
+It is vital that builders are aware of several problems associated with superior wall systems, also known as insulated precast concrete panels.
+Superior Walls lack moisture and fire-resistance and may require regular maintenance.

-Moisture may enter a precast concrete wall system through improper detailing or cracks in the panel that can occur during the cooling and drying after the curing process.
+Moisture may enter a superior wall system through improper detailing or cracks in the panel that can occur during the cooling and drying after the curing process.
 Both cases can cause widespread water problems due to condensation forming within the wall construction.

 What is Condensation?